Huespal/split-payment/server/README.md

 ### Events Body

-Events API expects a `JSON` object describing the event that wants to be stored.
+Events expects a `JSON` object describing the event that wants to be stored.
 The only requirements for this object are a `context` and `type` keys with `string` values.
 The object can also include any extra information to help future analysis.

 ### Events Response